AztecProtocol/aztec-packages/docs/README.md

  ### `#include_noir_version`

-This macros will be replaced inline with the required nargo version, which is `0.11.1-aztec.0` at the time of these writing.
-This value is sourced from `yarn-project/noir-compiler/src/noir-version.json`.
+This macros will be replaced inline with the required Noir version.
+This value is sourced from `yarn-project/noir-compiler/package.json`.

 Alternatively, you can also use the `NoirVersion()` js function, which you need to import explicitly: